 Your bridesmaids have been there for you 24/7—trooping from store to store to look at wedding dresses, writing out invitation envelopes until their hands got cramps, patiently listening to you complain about your sister, the diva MOH.
 They're truly the best!
 Thank them for their friendship and support with a fabulous gift they'll love and want to use.
-Here's the lowdown on bridesmaids' presents, from how much to spend to what to give.
+Here's the lowdown on bridesmaids' presents, from how much to spend, to what to give, and when.

 How much should you spend?

 When you started the whole crazy-wonderful adventure called wedding planning, you hopefully accounted for bridal party gifts in your budget.
 (Your groom should give something nice to his guys as well.)
 Your gift doesn't have to be expensive—there are tons of great choices as low as $20—but the gift should be thoughtful and appropriate, and should say, "You're special to me."
 How much you spend depends not only on your budget but the number of girls in your party.
 Don't wait until the last minute to order online, especially if you're looking to avoid express shipping charges.